torchlard/Notes/Math/real_analysis.md

 let (S,d) be metric space, sequence (xₙ) in S
 - for each ε>0, ∃ H ∈ N st. d(xₙ,xₘ)<ε ∀n,m ≥ H

+prev def: sequence is Cauchy seq iff converges to point of R => not true for metric space

+metric space (S,d) is complete
+- if each Cauchy sequence in S converges to a point of S

+completeness property of R can be stated in terms of Cauchy seq, Supermum property can be duduced as theorem
+==OR==
+convergence of Cauchy seq deduced as theorem, use completeness property

+### example
+if (xₙ) is seq of rational number that converges to √2, then it's Cauchy in Q, but not converge to a point of Q => (Q,d) is not complete metric space

+## open sets and continuity
+subset G of S is open set
+- if ∀ point x ∈ S ∃ neighborhood U of x st. U ⊆ G
+- F ⊆ S is closed set in S IF S\F is open set in S

+proof: replace (x-ε,x+ε) by ε-neighborhood

+let metric space (S1,d1), (S2,d2)
+f: S1 -> S2 continuous at point c in S1
+- if ∀ ε-neighborhood of V(c) ∃ δ-neighborhood of c
+- st. if x ∈ Vδ(c), then f(x) ∈ Vε(f(c))

+## semimetrics
+d : S x S -> R that satisfies all metric conditions except one with weaker condition d(x,y)=0 if x=y

+semimetric space (S,d)
+every metric is semimetric

+P1 = (x1,y1), P2 = (x2,y2)
+if d1(P1,P2) = |x1-x2| (not metric, since points with same x-coor have dist=0)
+dist(f,g) = ∫[b,a] |f-g|

+sequence in semimetric space not necessarily converge to unique limit

+## interior point
+if S is subset of Euclidean space, then x is interior point of S
+- if ∃ open ball centered at x completely contained in S

+any subset S of metric space X with metric d
+- x is interior point of S if ∃r>0 st. y ∈ S
+- whenever distance d(x,y) < r

+## exterior point
+exterior of subset S of topological space X, ext(S) complement of interior space